-- 6. On 1 July 2012 the amended Prospectus Directive and Commission Delegated Regulation No 486/2012 entered into force.
+6. On 1 July 2012 the amended Prospectus Directive and Commission Delegated Regulation No 486/2012 entered into force.
 Following the entry into force of this legislation and Commission Delegated Regulation (EU) No 862/2012, ESMA conducted a review of the legislative references contained in this document and has updated and revised it accordingly.
-Certain questions have also been deleted as the issues contained in these questions have been either clarified by the new legislation or superseded by it. - 7.
-The Q&A mechanism is a practical convergence tool used to promote common supervisory approaches and practices under Article 29(2) of ESMA Regulation.
+Certain questions were deleted as the issues contained in these questions were either clarified by the new legislation or superseded by it.